VictoriaMetrics/VictoriaMetrics/README.md

   of data loss stored in the broken parts.
 In the future, `vmrecover` tool will be created for automatic recovering from such errors.

+* If you see gaps on the graphs, try resetting the cache by sending request to `/internal/resetRollupResultCache`.
+  If this removes gaps on the graphs, then it is likely data with timestamps older than `-search.cacheTimestampOffset` is ingested into VictoriaMetrics.
+Make sure that data sources have synchronized time with VictoriaMetrics.

 ### Backfilling